Killing of Jean Charles de Menezes: In Britain

-A vigil at Stockwell Station was held with some of the relatives on the Sunday immediately following the shooting and police apology.
+A vigil at Stockwell station was held with some of the relatives on the Sunday immediately following the shooting and police apology.
 Another, called by the Stop the War Coalition, was held on 25 July.
-They state that a thousand people attended and then several hundred people, led by a group of Brazilians (some of whom had been friends with Jean Charles), began an impromptu demonstration.
+It was reported that around a thousand people attended and then several hundred people, led by a group of Brazilians (some of whom had been friends with Jean Charles), began an impromptu demonstration.

 On 23 August 2005, Dania Gorodi, a Romanian immigrant, the sister of victim Michelle Otto who was killed in the 7 July 2005 London bombings, asked for an end to the criticism of Sir Ian Blair over the Menezes shooting, which she felt had moved the media focus away from the bombings.
 "People have lost sight of the bigger picture", she said.
 "We need to support the police right now, not crucify one man.
 This is unprecedented in British history.
 He [Sir Ian] is doing the best he can."

 When, on 12 September 2006, the Metropolitan Police Authority promoted Commander Cressida Dick to the role of Deputy Assistant Commissioner, the family said they were 'absolutely disgusted'.
-The family also criticised the awarding of the Queen's Police Medal to Commander Dick in the 2010 New Year's Day honours.
+The family also criticized the awarding of the Queen's Police Medal to Commander Dick in the 2010 New Year's Day honours.

 On 29 September 2008, performance artist Mark McGowan "re-enacted" the killing at Stockwell station, to protest against the then-current lack of response.
-He was quoted as saying that "People are distracted by things like The X Factor and Christmas, so I'm doing this as a reaction."
+He was quoted as saying "People are distracted by things like The X Factor and Christmas, so I'm doing this as a reaction."

 Police comments

-Senior Scotland Yard officer Deputy Assistant Commissioner Alan Given, who had operational responsibilities in relation to the officers who had actually killed Menezes, said "... when it came to the Stockwell shooting, there was a sense that it was no different from an incident such as police shooting a bank robber".
+Senior Scotland Yard officer Deputy Assistant Commissioner Alan Given, who had operational responsibilities for the officers who had killed Menezes, said that "when it came to the Stockwell shooting, there was a sense that it was no different from an incident such as police shooting a bank robber".

-On the day of Menezes's death, at his mid-afternoon press conference, Sir Ian Blair, stated: "I need to make clear that any death is deeply regrettable".
+On the day of Menezes' death, at his mid-afternoon press conference, Sir Ian Blair, stated: "I need to make clear that any death is deeply regrettable".